MLPerf Mobile Inference Benchmark: MLPerf Mobile Benchmarks

-Our reference model is the Single Shot Detector (SSD) \cite{liu_2016} with a MobileNet v2 backbone \cite{sandler2019mobilenetv2}---a choice that is well adapted to constrained computing environments.
-SSD-MobileNet v2 uses MobileNet v2 for feature extraction and uses a mobile-friendly SSD variant called SSDLite for detection.
+\textbf{Object detection.} Our v0.7 reference model is the Single Shot Detector (SSD) \cite{liu_2016} with a MobileNet v2 backbone \cite{sandler2019mobilenetv2}---a choice that is well adapted to constrained computing environments.
+SSD-MobileNet v2 uses MobileNet v2 for feature extraction and uses a mobile-friendly SSD variant called SSDLite~\cite{sandler2019mobilenetv2} for detection.
 SSD prediction layers replace all the regular convolutions with separable convolutions (depthwise followed by 1x1 projection).
 SSD-MobileNet v2 reduces latency by decreasing the number of operations; it also reduces the memory that inference requires by never fully materializing the large intermediate tensors.
 Two SSD-MobileNet v2 versions acted as the reference models for the object-detection benchmark, one model replacing more of the regular SSD-layer convolutions with depth-separable convolutions than the other does.
 We used the COCO 2017 validation data set \cite{lin2015microsoft} and, for the quality metric, the mean average precision (mAP).
-The target accuracy is a mAP value of 22.7 (93\% of FP32 accuracy).
-Preprocessing consists of first resizing to 300x300---typical of resolutions in smartphones and other compact devices---and then normalizing.
+The target accuracy is an mAP value of 22.7 (93\% of FP32 accuracy).
+The preprocessing stage resizes the image to 300x300---typical of resolutions in smartphones---and then does normalization.

-\textbf{Semantic image segmentation} partitions an input image into labeled objects at pixel granularity.
-It applies to autonomous driving and robotics \cite{8436956,9026297, neverova, siam2017deep}, remote sensing \cite{sherrah2016fully}, medical imaging \cite{taghanaki2020deep}, and complex image manipulation such as red-eye reduction.

-Our reference model for this task is DeepLab v3+ \cite{chen2018encoderdecoder} with a MobileNet v2 backbone.
-DeepLab v3+ originates from the family of semantic image-segmentation models that use fully convolutional neural networks to directly predict pixel classification \cite{long2015fully, eigen2015predicting} as well as to achieve state-of-the-art performance by overcoming reduced-feature-resolution problems and incorporating multiscale context.
-It uses an encoder/decoder architecture with atrous spatial pyramid pooling and a modular feature extractor.
-We selected MobileNet v2 as the feature extractor because it enables state-of-the-art model accuracy in a constrained computational budget.
+In v1.0, we updated the reference model to MobileDets~\cite{xiong2021mobiledets} with the SSDLite that is more geared toward stressing mobile hardware accelerators such as mobile CPUs, GPUs, EdgeTPUs and DSP.
+A key feature of MobileDets is that in addition to using inverted bottlenecks as the only building block, it injects regular convolution operations into the neural network.
+Regular convolutions help improve the accuracy-latency trade-off on several hardware accelerators when placed at the appropriate positions in the network.
+We continue to use COCO 2017 validation set for testing with mAP as the quality metric.
+The image input size is different in MobileDets.
+It increases the input image resolution from 300x300 to 320x320.
+MobileDets has fewer parameters than MobileNets v2, but the high image resolution demands increased computation.